Massachusetts Veterans’ Benefits

 The only requirement for recipients will be that they have filed applications establishing that they are qualified, and that they remain enrolled in the undergraduate or postgraduate program at the college or university.

-Find colleges in Massachusetts with our School Finder.
-Use the filters to sort schools by state.
+> Find colleges and universities in Massachusetts with our School Finder.

 Housing Benefits for Massachusetts’ Veterans

 Disabled veterans in Massachusetts may receive a property tax exemption on his or her residence.
 To qualify, veterans must be at least 10 % disabled, must have lived in Massachusetts for six months prior to enlisting, and have lived in the state for five consecutive years.
 An exemption of $400 may be received if the veteran is 10% or more disabled, a Purple Heart Recipient, or a Gold Star Parent.
 They can receive a $750 exemption if they lost the use of one hand, one foot or one eye.
 They can receive a $1,250 exemption if they lost use of both of their hands, both feet or a combination of the two or if the veteran is blind in both eyes as a result of service.
 They can receive a $1,500 exemption if 100% disabled as a result of service.

 Massachusetts has two Soldiers’ Homes, one in Holyoke and one in Chelsea.
 To qualify, a veteran will need to have served in the armed forces for 90 consecutive days, one of which was during a time of war, and received an honorable military discharge.
 In certain circumstances, they may have served 180 days of regular active service and will then be able to qualify for services from the home in Holyoke.